jinyi0903-cjy/dose-buddy-ui/firmwork/README.md

-# Dose Buddy Firmware
+# PillPal Firmware

-This directory contains the embedded firmware for the Dose Buddy device.
+This directory contains the embedded firmware for the PillPal device.

 ## TODO
 ```